The Species We Work With

 IUCN STATUS: Vulnerable, with some sub-species critically endangered.

-Leopards are the strongest of the big cats.
+Leopards are the strongest of the big African cats.
 They have beautiful rustic gold coats covered with black rosettes.
 Leopards can be found in a variety of habitats.
 Their territories often include dense bush areas and rocky outcrops to aid them in hunting and hiding.
 Leopards have mastered the art of stalking their prey and can get within 5 meters of their target before they pounce!
-The leopard is an adaptable, widespread species that nonetheless has many threatened sub-populations.
+The Leopard is an adaptable, widespread species that nonetheless has many threatened sub-populations.
 While still numerous and even thriving in some marginal habitats from which other big cats have disappeared in many parts of sub-Saharan Africa, in North Africa leopards are on the verge of extinction.
 Leopards are carnivorous and will hunt anything from small reptiles to medium sized antelope, but have also been known to scavenge and will not let the opportunity of a free meal pass them by.
 These secretive individuals can live anywhere from 11 to 16 years, however, they have formidable enemies in both lion and hyena.

 Throughout Africa, the major threats to Leopard are habitat conversion and intense persecution as leopards come into conflict with people across their range.
 A rapidly increasing threat to leopards is the poisoning of carcasses targeting carnivores, either as a means of predator control or incidentally.
 Skins and canines are also still widely traded domestically in some central and West African countries where parts are used in traditional rituals and sold openly in villages and cities.